 Today you are the Director of the Always Be Ready Apologetics Ministry.
 You travel quite a bit teaching at different churches.
 How did the Lord lead you to do itinerant apologetics full time?

 While I was doing that, God gave me a desire to teach a class at our church on defending the faith for whoever wanted to come out.
 So, I asked our pastor what he thought about that.
 He agreed and we had about 75 people come out every Tuesday night for that.
 We ran that course over and over again about twice a year for five or six years.
-Doing that allowed me to continue researching and improving my studies.
+Doing that allowed me to continue researching and improving my teachings.

 When our senior pastor, Rob Salvato, was on a missions trip or on vacation, he would often allow me to fill in for him on Wednesday nights or Sunday mornings.
 The feedback he was receiving was good enough that when he had to turn down an invitation to teach at another church he started recommending that they invite me instead.
 So, about once every three or four months I would speak at another church.
 I did that for about three or four years (2002-2005).
 Much to my surprise the invitations were becoming more frequent.
-In early 2006, the invitations began coming in frequently enough that my wife and I determined that the Lord was leading me to do this full time.
+In early 2006, the invitations began coming in frequently enough that my wife and I determined that the Lord was opening a door for me to do this full time.
 So that, in a nutshell, is how the Lord worked it out.

 Did you ever forsee that you would be a pastor or itinerant apologist?